23f2003986/Boston100_Users/README.md

 Actionable Recommendation:
 To enhance their chances of gaining followers and recognition, developers should consider focusing on building high-quality repositories in popular languages like SQL and JavaScript.
 Emphasizing well-documented code, building projects and respositories and engaging with the community can significantly increase visibility and attract more followers.

+The python code for this project is attached above as code.py